 For more than sixty years, we've been running an annual programme of talks and readings by distinguished speakers from many areas of literary endeavour – novelists, short fiction writers, poets, playwrights, biographers, historians, literary critics, travel writers, as well as illustrators and cartoonists.

 Leonard Woolf was president of the Club from 1954 until 1969, and our current presidents are Grace Nichols and John Agard.

-It's my great pleasure to tell you about our forthcoming season of diverse and intriguing talks, and to invite you to renew your membership - still fantastic value at just £25.00 for seven meetings.
-This is easy to do – just fill in and return the enclosed form with your cheque (if you’ve received this by post) or attached form (if you’ve received this by email), and send it to our Membership Secretary.
+‘One-off’ tickets will still be £7.50.
+Please fill in and return the enclosed form (if you’ve received this by post) or attached form (if you’ve received this by email) and send it, with your cheque, to our Membership Secretary.

 As you may be aware, we are totally reliant on membership and ticket sales, and receive no grants/additional funding.
 Our costs have risen in recent years.
 In order to continue running the Monday Lit, we need a core membership to guarantee us an income.
 Please ask anyone you know locally who loves reading, and who wants to support writers, to consider joining – or to come to specific readings of interest.